Identify Incentivized Locations for Solar, Wind, and EV Charging Facilities Using PolicyMap

 Tax Credit Requirements for EV Charging Stations

 EV charging stations are also eligible for tax credits when located in a “low-income community” or within a non-urban area census tract.
-The definition of low-income is again the same as that of the NMTC program and is available on PolicyMap, as are non-urban census tracts.
 In the map below, a company contemplating an EV charging station along I-95 in MD, for example, could see the exact locations where the installation of a station could be eligible for incentive.

 Tax Credit Requirements for Energy Communities